-The United Nations Convention on the Rights of the Child (UNCRC) 1989 is an international agreement, which defines anyone under the age of 18 as being a child, protects the rights of children and provides a child-centred framework for the development of services to children.
-The UNCRC has been ratified by governments in many countries to ensure that children's rights are recognised and that children are protected.
+The United Nations Convention on the Rights of the Child (UNCRC) 1989 is an international agreement, which defines anyone under the age of eighteen (18) as being a Child, protects the rights of Children and provides a Child-centred framework for the development of services for Children.
+The UNCRC has been ratified by governments in many countries to ensure that Children's rights are recognised, and that Children are protected.

-The majority of the ITF's tournaments, events, activities and engagement with children are international, and hosting countries will have their own legislation relating to the protection of children.
+The majority of the ITF's tournaments, events, activities and engagement with Children are international, and hosting countries will have their own legislation relating to the protection of Children.
 Covered Persons shall comply with all relevant criminal laws in country when working at ITF sanctioned tournaments, events and other tennis activities.
 Applicable criminal laws will take primacy over provisions laid out in this policy.